 6 days in car.
 5000 KM.
 Places we stayed.
 Nights we spent.
 Views we saw.
 Everything.

 Everything was totally worth it.

-I will not trade this for trip for any flight with any class.
+I would not trade this for trip for any flight with any class.
+Neither of us would.

 Not even for billions of dollars.

 This road trip taught me some unforgettable lessons.